moeinrahimi/swarn-player/README.md

 # Features
 - supporting multiple directories
-- fast on startup (thanks to redis)
+- fast on adding songs (thanks to redis)
 - see todo for incoming features